giraciopide/shellcheck-maven-plugin/README.md

     * useful if you're behind proxy and you want zero-hassles in configuring things
     * you're bound to the embedded shellcheck version (currently 0.7.1)
 * `download` the binary will be downloaded at plugin execution time.
-    * lets you target a specific shellcheck version (not yet implemented)
+    * lets you target a specific shellcheck version different from the embedded one
 * `external` the path to a shellcheck binary should be provided.
     * you have all control
     * requiring external tools makes the build less self-contained

-For embedded and download resolution at plugin execution time, the binary for the current architecture is copied to `${project.buid.directory}/shellcheck-plugin/shellcheck` and the invoked.
+For embedded and download resolution at plugin execution time, the "resolved" binary is copied to `${project.buid.directory}/shellcheck-plugin/shellcheck` and the invoked.

 Optionally the plugin can be configured to fail the build if warnings are found (i.e. on non-zero